sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c3.textContent).toEqual('Total:')
 -->

-Here, we compare `type` three times and `hasUserSelectableRefundOptions` twice, which is unnecessary and makes the code confusing:
+In the code above, we compare `type` three times and `hasUserSelectableRefundOptions` twice, which is unnecessary and makes the code confusing:

 ```jsx
 const RefundLabelMessage = ({